NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 Somewhat arbitrarily I am going to use **31** ``(jpkdta=31; rn_jpk=31)`` levels.
+(Earlier I used 5 levels.
+This config gave me trouble.
+I've not revisited whether the number of levels was a problem).

 s-coordinates `SWPacific_DOMAINcfg_namelist_cfg`_
 -------------

+.. note: At one point I tried to use s-coords but it wasn't working.
+Perhaps it would work not that the boundary problems are fixed.
+I did not investigate it though.
+However I leave these s-coordinate namelist options here because they will be useful when I need s-coordinates to work in v4.

 (didn't work, though pehaps for reasons nothing to do with the coordinates...)